 A COP reset pulls the RST pin low for 32 CGMXCLK cycles and sets the COP bit in the SIM reset status register (SRSR).
-See SIM reset status register (SRSR) on page 89.
+See SIM reset status register (SRSR) on page 105.
 The COP should be cleared immediately before entering or after exiting STOP mode to assure a full COP timeout period.
-A CPU interrupt routine can be used to clear the COP.
+A CPU interrupt routine or a DMA service routine can be used to clear the COP.

-COP clearing instructions should be placed in the main program and not in an interrupt subroutine.
+NOTE: COP clearing instructions should be placed in the main program and not in an interrupt subroutine.
 Such an interrupt subroutine could keep the COP from generating a reset even while the main program is not working properly.

-3-cop MC68HC08AZ32
+3-cop MC68HC08AZ0

-erating Properly Module (COP)
+puter Operating Properly Module (COP)